kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 ScrollContent.prototype.buildScrolls = function(element) {

   /*
-   * scroll up code/down for handhelds...use "mouseover" instead of
+   * scroll up code/down for handhelds...using "click" below since
-   * click for desktops
+   * this is the mobile/handheld version.
+In the desktop version,
+   * "click" is replaced by "mouseover".
    */

    // scroll up